TanStack/router/docs/guide/pending-states.md

 ## Why Pending States?

-React Location is different from other routing libraries.
+TanStack Router is different from other routing libraries.
 Because it is asynchronous, it has its own "suspense"-like **pending state** when a new route is being loaded.
 If a route doesn't have any data requirements or async dependencies, it can be loaded immediately and the pending state isn't ever observed.

 However, if a route has data requirements or async dependencies, it will be loaded in the background and the pending state can be observed in a few ways: